ngandrass/moodle-local_archiving/docs/setup/install/plugins.md

 ## Verifying installation

-After the installation is complete, you should see the sub-plugin listed under: _Site administration > Plugins > Local plugins > Archiving > Manage Components_.
+After the installation is complete, you should see the sub-plugin listed under: {{ moodle_nav_path('Site administration', 'Plugins', 'Local plugins', 'Archiving', 'Manage Components') }}.

 ## Uninstalling